 Contact

-National Painting Authority serves as a structured reference directory for the US painting services sector, covering licensed contractors, commercial and residential painting operations, and regulatory compliance categories across all 50 states.
-This page describes how to reach the directory's administrative operations — whether for listing inquiries, data correction requests, or sector-specific research questions.
+National Painting Authority serves as a structured reference provider network for the US painting services sector, covering licensed contractors, commercial and residential painting operations, and regulatory compliance categories across all 50 states.
+This page describes how to reach the provider network's administrative operations — whether for provider inquiries, data correction requests, or sector-specific research questions.
 Understanding what information to include when making contact reduces resolution time and ensures routing to the appropriate administrative function.

 Service area covered

-National Painting Authority operates as a national-scope directory with coverage structured across the full US painting services landscape.
-The directory encompasses contractor listings in 4 primary classification categories:
+National Painting Authority operates as a national-scope provider network with coverage structured across the full US painting services landscape.
+The provider network encompasses contractor providers in 4 primary classification categories:

-Inquiries related to listings, classification accuracy, or regulatory category placement within any of these 4 segments fall within the directory's administrative scope.
+Inquiries related to providers, classification accuracy, or regulatory category placement within any of these 4 segments fall within the network's administrative scope.
 Requests outside US jurisdiction or outside the painting and protective coatings sector are outside operational scope and will not receive a substantive response.

 What to include in your message